Staff Members

 About Dr Asheel Singh

-Asheel Singh’s research areas include applied ethics, with a specific focus on procreative ethics.
-He is currently engaged with a project aimed at better understanding our ethical obligations toward future generations, one which brings together theories of meaning in life, dignity, anti-natalism, and transhumanism.
-His research interests also include Eastern philosophy, environmental ethics, African ethics and metaphysics, and the philosophy of Friedrich Nietzsche.
-He has received numerous under- and postgraduate scholarships and awards, including, in 2014, the inaugural UJ Graduate Student Essay Prize (now known as the Lembede Essay Prize) for excellence in philosophical writing.
-Asheel has also lectured at the University of Zululand, and is UJ Philosophy’s Events Co-ordinator.
-True to stereotype, he would like to point out that he has been a vegan since 2004
+Asheel Singh’s research areas include meaning in life and applied ethics, with a specific focus on procreative ethics.
+His research interests also include Eastern philosophy, environmental ethics, philosophy of religion, African ethics and metaphysics, and the philosophy of Friedrich Nietzsche.
+He won the UJ Faculty of Humanities Best Postgraduate Teacher Award in 2021.
+Asheel Singh is UJ Philosophy’s Postgraduate Coordinator (Teaching).
+True to stereotype, he would like to point out that he has been vegan since 2004.

 Publications